 At Barnard the work of DEI centers racial justice and equity.
 Each semester we will commit to offering workshops and collaborations that give members of the Barnard community the tools they need to uphold racial equity in their departments and in their academic experience.

 Barnard has a long history of engagement with the range of communities in NYC.
-Through Community Impact at Columbia, Barnard students have committed to a range of volunteer and service learning projects in Harlem and Morningside Heights.
-DEI @ Barnard is rooted in the belief that at the core of liberal education is a mission to learn across differences and engage locally with a sense of mutuality, public responsibility and cultural humility.
+At the foundation of Community Engagement & Inclusion at Barnard is the belief that at the core of liberal education is a mission to learn across differences and engage locally with a sense of mutuality, public responsibility and cultural humility.
 Through collaborations with a range of departments at Barnard we are working to facilitate a culture of sustained community engagement.

 Student Groups and Opportunities